yui-mhcp/speech_to_text/README.md

 ## Notes and references

 Github :
 - [NVIDIA's project](https://github.com/NVIDIA/DeepLearningExamples/tree/master/PyTorch/SpeechRecognition/Jasper) : repository where pretrained weights come from (I converted pytorch checkpoint to tensorflow checkpoint using my `weights_converter` script).
+- [NVIDIA's NeMo project](https://github.com/NVIDIA/NeMo) : the Conformer and the RNN-T implementations are inspired from this github (but converted to tensorflow).
 - [Automatic Speech Recognition project](https://github.com/rolczynski/Automatic-Speech-Recognition) : project where pretrained DeepSpeech2 weights come from.

 Papers :